canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

             /snap/bin/snapcraft push *.snap --release edge
 ```

 Here we create the `release` job, responsible for pushing and releasing the snap in the store.
 The first thing you'll notice is that this job doesn't run in Docker.
 That's because snaps can't be installed in Docker, and for this job we need to install Snapcraft from the snap instead of the deb.
 Why?
 Because the ability to login using exported credentials was introduced in Snapcraft v2.37, which at the time of this writing hasn't been released as a deb, and is only available in the `beta` channel of the snap.
-As a result, we use `machine: true` to tell Circle CI that we need a virtual machine instead of Docker.
+As a result, we use `machine: true` to tell CircleCI that we need a virtual machine instead of Docker.

 Then we provide the steps required to push/release the snap: